 Among the world's canine companions, there exists a breed that encapsulates grace, elegance, and charm in a petite package—the Italian Greyhound.
 Despite their small size, these dogs have a rich history, distinct characteristics, and a devoted following.
-In this comprehensive exploration, we'll delve into the origins of the Italian Greyhound, its breed group, size, coat, color, appearance, and address common questions surrounding this captivating breed.
+In this comprehensive exploration, we'll delve into the origins of the Italian Greyhound, its breed group, size, coat, colour, appearance, and address common questions surrounding this captivating breed.

 The Italian Greyhound, known as the "Piccolo Levriero Italiano" in their native land, boasts a storied history dating back over two millennia.
 Ancient artifacts and artwork reveal that this breed was beloved by nobility in ancient Egypt and Rome, often depicted in frescoes and sculptures alongside royalty.
-These miniature greyhounds were highly prized for their elegance and ability to provide warmth in the drafty castles of the time.
+These miniature greyhounds were highly prised for their elegance and ability to provide warmth in the draughty castles of the time.

 As the Roman Empire expanded, the Italian Greyhound spread across Europe.
 During the Renaissance, they gained popularity in the courts of Europe, particularly in Italy, where they earned their name.
 This breed's popularity saw both ups and downs throughout history, with near extinction during World War II.
+Today, thanks to dedicated breed enthusiasts, Italian Greyhounds thrive as cherished pets worldwide.

-The Italian Greyhound belongs to the Toy Group, as recognized by major kennel clubs such as the American Kennel Club (AKC) and the United Kennel Club (UKC).
+The Italian Greyhound belongs to the Toy Group, as recognised by major kennel clubs such as the American Kennel Club (AKC) and the United Kennel Club (UKC).
 Despite their slim and elegant appearance, they are not considered a true "toy" dog but rather a small sighthound.

 One of the most striking features of Italian Greyhounds is their sleek and fine coat.
-Their short, satin-like hair lies close to their skin, which comes in various colors and patterns.
-Common coat colors include solid black, blue, cream, fawn, red, and seal, as well as various combinations of brindle and white markings.
+Their short, satin-like hair lies close to their skin, which comes in various colours and patterns.
+Common coat colours include solid black, blue, cream, fawn, red, and seal, as well as various combinations of brindle and white markings.
 They may have a white blaze on the chest or white on their toes, making for a charming and distinctive appearance.

 These dogs have a slender, graceful build with a curved back, a narrow head, and expressive dark eyes.
 Their ears are small and fine, and their tails are long and tapering.
 The overall effect is an appearance of delicate beauty and aristocratic poise.